anestisb/radamsa-android/README.md

 ## Warnings

 Use of data generated by radamsa, especially when targeting buggy programs running with high privileges, can result in arbitrarily bad things to happen.
 A typical unexpected issue is caused by a file manager, automatic indexer or antivirus scanner trying to do something to fuzzed data before they are being tested intentionally.
-We have seen spontaneous reboots, system hangs, file system curruption, loss of data and other nastiness.
+We have seen spontaneous reboots, system hangs, file system corruption, loss of data and other nastiness.
 When in doubt, use a disposable system, throwaway profile, chroot jail, sandbox, separate user account or an emulator.

 Not safe when used as prescribed.